 The isotope 10Be is produced as a result of spallation of atmospheric nitrogen and oxygen (carbon is less abundant by far in the atmosphere and makes a negligible contribution) by the nucleonic component of the cosmic-ray-induced atmospheric cascade (Section 3.1.3).

+A small contribution may also exist from photo-nuclear reactions (Bezuglov et al., 2012).
 The cross section (a few mb) of the spallation reactions is almost independent of the energy of impacting particles and has a threshold of about 15 MeV.
-Thus, the production of 10Be is defined solely by the multiplicity of the nucleonic component, which increases with the energy of primary cosmic rays (see Figure 6).
+Thus, the production of 10Be is defined mostly by the multiplicity of the nucleonic component, which increases with the energy of primary cosmic rays

+(see Figure 8).
 Maximum production occurs at an altitude of 10-15 km due to a balance between the total energy of the cascade (which increases with altitude) and the number of secondaries (decreasing with altitude).
-Most of the global 10Be is produced in the stratosphere (55-70%) and the rest in the troposphere (Lal and Peters, 1967; Masarik and Beer, 1999, 2009; Usoskin and Kovaltsov, 2008; Kovaltsov and Usoskin, 2010).
+Most of the global 10Be is produced in the stratosphere (55-70%) and the rest in the troposphere (Lal and Peters, 1967; Masarik and Beer, 1999, 2009; Usoskin and Kovaltsov, 2008a; Kovaltsov and Usoskin, 2010).

 Computation of 10Be isotope production is straightforward, provided a model of the atmospheric cascade is available.
 The first consistent model was developed by D. Lal et al. (Bhandari et al., 1966; Lal and Peters, 1967; Lal and Suess, 1968), using an empirical approach based on fitting simplified model calculations to measurements of the isotope concentrations and "star" (inelastic nuclear collisions) formations in the atmosphere.
-Next was an analytical model by O'Brien (1979), who solved the problem of the GCR-induced cascade in the atmosphere using an analytical stationary approximation in the form of the Boltzmann equation, which has also been normalized per "star" formation.
+Next was an analytical model by O'Brien (1979), who solved the problem of the GCR-induced cascade in the atmosphere using an analytical stationary approximation in the form of the Boltzmann equation.
 Those models were based on calculating the rate of inelastic collisions or "stars" and then applying the mean spallation yield per "star".
 A new step in the modelling of isotope production was made by Masarik and Beer (1999), who performed a full Monte-Carlo simulation of a GCR-initiated cascade in the atmosphere and used cross sections of spallation reactions directly instead of the average "star" efficiency.
-A recent model by Webber and Higbie (2003) and Webber et al. (2007) is also based on a full Monte-Carlo simulation of the atmospheric cascade, using improved cross sections.
-The global production rate of 10 Be is about 0.02-0.03 atoms cm-2 s-1 (Masarik and Beer, 1999; Webber et al., 2007; Kovaltsov and Usoskin, 2010), which is lower than that for ${}^{14}C$ by two orders of magnitude (about 2 atoms cm-2 s-1; see Section 3.2.2).
-The yield function of 10 Be production is shown in Figure 6A and the differential production rate in Figure 6B.
-One can see that the peak of 10Be sensitivity, especially in polar regions, is shifted towards lower energies (below 1 GeV) compared with both ^{14}C and neutron monitor sensitivities.
+Modern models (Webber and Higbie, 2003; Webber et al., 2007; Usoskin and Kovaltsov, 2008a; Kovaltsov and Usoskin, 2010) are based on a full Monte-Carlo simulation of the atmospheric cascade, using improved cross sections.
+The global production rate of 10Be is about 0.02-0.03 atoms cm-2 s-1 (Masarik and Beer, 1999; Webber et al., 2007; Kovaltsov and Usoskin, 2010), which is lower than that for 14C by two orders of magnitude (about 2 atoms cm-2 s-1; see Section 3.2.2).
+The yield function of 10Be production is shown in Figure 8A and the differential production rate in Figure 8B.
+One can see that the peak of 10Be sensitivity, especially in polar regions, is shifted towards lower energies (below 1 GeV) compared with a neutron monitor.
 This implies that the 10Be isotope is relatively more sensitive to less energetic CR and is, therefore, more affected by solar energetic particles (Usoskin et al., 2006b).
-There is discrepancy of a factor of 1.5 between different production models of 10Be production that needs to be resolved.
-Comparison of model computations with direct beryllium production experiments (Usoskin and Kovaltsov, 2008; Kovaltsov and Usoskin, 2010), and also the results of modelling of the short-living 7Be isotope (Usoskin et al., 2009a) suggest that some numerical models (Masarik and Beer, 1999; Webber and Higbie, 2003; Webber et al., 2007) tend to underestimate the production.
+Comparison of model computations with direct beryllium production experiments (Usoskin and Kovaltsov, 2008a; Kovaltsov and Usoskin, 2010), and also the results of modelling of the short-living 7Be isotope (Usoskin et al., 2009a) suggest that some numerical models (Masarik and Beer, 1999; Webber and Higbie, 2003; Webber et al., 2007) tend to underestimate the production.